alrik11es/HydraFunctions/README.md

-__# Metal Functions
+# Metal Functions
 A.K.A.
-MF, a CLI for FaaS like deployment in PHP for non experts.
+MF, a CLI for FaaS like deployment in PHP metal servers for non experts.

 ## Use and intentions
 This project aims to deploy multiple different functions in a server with Nginx and PHP.
 It will create the Nginx virtual hosts just for you.
 You will only have to know how to use this CLI.
 A MF could be a directory or a php single file.

-This project is also compatible with [Deployer](https://deployer.org/), we share some of the libraries so most of the Host configuration is the same.
+This project is also compatible with [Deployer](https://deployer.org/) config files, we share some of the libraries so most of the Host configuration is the same.

 ## MF System requirements
 * Any kind of Debian based system should do